Shopify/shopify_app/README.md

 ### ShopifyAPI changes

-You will need to also follow the ShopifyAPI [upgrade guide](https://github.com/Shopify/shopify_api/blob/master/README.md#-breaking-change-notice-for-version-700-) to ensure your app is ready to work with api versioning.
+You will need to also follow the ShopifyAPI [upgrade guide](https://github.com/Shopify/shopify_api/blob/master/README.md#-breaking-change-notice-for-version-700-) to ensure your app is ready to work with API versioning.

 [dashboard]:https://partners.shopify.com
 [app-bridge]:https://help.shopify.com/en/api/embedded-apps/app-bridge